Azure/doAzureParallel/docs/42-faq.md

 Yes.
 The [command line](./30-customize-cluster.md#running-commands-when-the-cluster-starts) feature in the cluster configuration enables running custom commands on each node in the cluster before it is ready to do work.
 Leverage this mechanism to do any custom installations such as installing custom software or mounting network drives.

 ## Does doAzureParallel work with Windows-specific packages?
-No. doAzureParallel is built on top of the Linux CentOS distribution and will not work with Windows-specific packages.
+No. doAzureParallel is built on top of the Linux Ubuntu distribution and will not work with Windows-specific packages.

 ## Why am I getting the error: could not find function "startsWith"?
 doAzureParallel requires you to run R 3.3 or greater on you local machine.